Duddingston Kirk, Edinburgh

 Fruit and Vegetables, Flowers and Trees

-Over the last few years we have been planting trees in the Glebe, many of which are to commemorate a person or organisation.
+There are also trees, many of which are were planted to commemorate a person or organisation.

 Dr Neil’s Garden